Janusz Radziwiłł (1612–1655): Early life

-He was born on 2 December 1612 in Popiel.
+He was born on 2 December 1612 in Papilys (Popiela).
 He was heir to one of the most powerful of princely Polish–Lithuanian families, the Radziwiłł family.

 In September 1628 he departed for a four-year-long voyage, primarily in Germany and the Netherlands, returning to the Commonwealth's capital of Warsaw by autumn 1632.
-Soon afterward the new king of the Commonwealth, Władysław IV Waza, sent him with a diplomatic mission to the Netherlands and the United Kingdom.
+Soon afterward the new king of the Commonwealth, Władysław IV Vasa, sent him with a diplomatic mission to the Netherlands and England.
 As a reward, he received his first governmental office, becoming the podkomorzy (Court Chamberlain) of Lithuania in early 1633.
 He took part in the Smolensk War in 1634, through he primarily accompanied the king, and did not participate actively in major combats.
 He became a regular part of Władysław IV Waza's company, spending much time at the royal court over the next five years.
 In 1635 he became the starost of Kamieniec, and in 1638, Kazimierz Dolny (near Lublin).
-Since 1636 he administrated his family's estates, through not very efficiently, which he admitted himself.
+Since 1636 he administered his family's estates, through not very efficiently, which he admitted himself.
 He also attended most of the Sejm (Commonwealth's parliament) sessions.

 He married a Katarzyna Potocka on 2 February 1638.
 He was a Calvinist, and his wife, Catholic, though this did not cause significant difficulties.
 They had three children, though only their daughter Anna Maria, born in 1640, survived to adulthood.
 Katarzyna died on 21 November 1642.
 In 1645 he married Maria Lupu, daughter of a Moldavian voivod Vasile Lupu.